kouridakis/FedElim/README.md

 # Federated Elimination - An experimental approach to federated learning
-The core concept of FedElim is the concept of Elimination: whenever the server receives an updated model from a client, its performance is measured and compared to the Current Best Model (CBM).
+The core concept of FedElim is the concept of elimination: whenever the server receives an updated model from a client, its performance is measured and compared to the Current Best Model (CBM).
 If it is better, the CBM gets eliminated and replaced with the received one.
 The algorithm works as follows:

 0. The server initializes a model and sends it to all clients.